kaiewiggins/kaiewiggins.github.io/_posts/2017-11-27-Books-to-check-out-NL2.md

 **Bonus Round**
 [![Lockdown by Laurie R. King](https://images.gr-assets.com/books/1486052805l/32337121.jpg)](https://www.goodreads.com/book/show/32337121-lockdown)

 [Lockdown by Laurie R. King:](https://www.goodreads.com/book/show/32337121-lockdown) I really don't tend to recommend novels about school shootings . . . or contemporary novels, period, but this is a must-read.
 The level of craft alone - King writes in a dozen distinct voices, each with character development arcs and backstories - mind-blowing literary skill.
-But what makes this story readable is that it brings a distinct sense of hope to the otherwise traumatic subject matter.</p>
+But what makes this story readable is that it brings a distinct sense of hope to the otherwise traumatic subject matter.